 Indicators used in the ODYSSEE database are comparable over time and space.
-Raw data collected has the same clear definition, as do indicators.
+Raw data collected have the same clear definition, as do indicators.

 Methodology for gap filling

-To calculate the ODEX (Figure 1), data submitted to the ODYSSEE project by countries on a voluntary basis is used.
+To calculate the ODEX (Figure 1), data submitted to the ODYSSEE project by countries on a voluntary basis are used.
 Not all countries submit the necessary data.
 Therefore, for the EU-28, data extrapolations based as far as possible on Eurostat supporting data (e.g. growth rates, shares of various energy forms in final energy consumption, etc) are used.
-In this way some consistency between the top-down calculation and the bottom up calculations made for specific countries is ensured (also country data makes use of Eurostat where possible).
+In this way some consistency between the top-down calculations and the bottom-up calculations made for specific countries is ensured (also country data make use of Eurostat where possible).

 To calculate the effect of new building codes (Figure 2), the theoretical unit consumption of new dwellings for the EU as a whole is based on an extrapolation from 11 representative countries (Italy, France, Denmark, Sweden, Netherlands, Germany, Austria, Poland, Czech Republic, Hungary and Slovakia).
 The theoretical consumption for new dwellings by country is weighted according to annual construction to be able to produce results at EU level.